Zen-CI/docs.zen.ci/README.md

 This is the documentation site for ZenCI! (http://docs.zen.ci/)

 ## How to contribute
-Before you can contribute, you need to have a compatible DEV enviorment:
+Before you can contribute, you need to have a compatible DEV environment:
 - Linux or MacOS
 - php 5.4 or higher version.
 - MySQL